 In her work and personal life she could recall many moments when she had failed to listen, failed to say things she should have said or failed at making herself understood.
 She was accomplished, she was smart, she was a host on talk radio for goodness’ sake — so what was preventing her from having conversations that mattered?

 “The reason I started this whole thing is because I knew I was doing things wrong.
-It was my search for an answer to the question,” said Headlee.
+It was my search for an answer to the question,” said Headlee, who will appear at the AJC Decatur Book Festival from 4:15 – 5:00 p.m.
+Sat., Sept.
+2 at First Baptist Decatur Sanctuary.

-Headlee, who moved to Atlanta in 2014, would soon become an expert in conversation, gaining widespread recognition with a 2015 TEDx talk in Savannah on how to have better conversations.
+Headlee, who moved to Atlanta in 2014, soon became an expert in conversation, gaining widespread recognition with a 2015 TEDx talk in Savannah on how to have better conversations.
 That video ultimately went viral and currently has more than 12 million views across various platforms.

 Headlee follows that success with the release of a new book Sept.
 19, “We Need to Talk: How to Have Conversations That Matter,” (Harper Wave, $27 now for pre-sale at Amazon.com.)